-Note: You can earn any or all of our Certificates of Achievement for Bank Reconciliation, Debits and Credits, Adjusting Entries, Financial Statements, Balance Sheet, Income Statement, Cash Flow Statement, Working Capital and Liquidity, and Payroll Accounting when you upgrade your account to PRO Plus.
+Note: You can earn any or all of our Certificates of Achievement for Bank Reconciliation, Debits and Credits, Adjusting Entries, Financial Statements, Balance Sheet, Income Statement, Cash Flow Statement, Financial Ratios, Working Capital and Liquidity, and Payroll Accounting when you upgrade your account to PRO Plus.

 In accounting, a company's cash includes the money in its checking account(s).
 To safeguard this critical and tempting asset, a company should establish internal controls over its cash.
 These controls include separating the accounting duties of its employees, depositing all receipts into the company's checking account, paying all bills through the checking account, and having an independent person routinely prepare a bank reconciliation (bank rec, bank statement reconciliation), and more.

 The purpose of the bank reconciliation is to be certain that the company's general ledger Cash account is complete and accurate.
 With the true cash balance reported in the Cash account, the company could prevent overdrawing its checking account or reporting the incorrect amount of cash on its balance sheet.
 The bank reconciliation also provides a way to detect potential errors in the bank's records.

 The bank reconciliation process requires some tedious tasks.
 For example,

 Every check amount on the bank statement must be compared to the check amounts in the company's general ledger Cash account.
 Any differences, such as the company's outstanding checks and errors, will become part of the adjustments listed on the bank reconciliation.